Morning Star Community

 The homes are constructed with SIPs (structurally insulated panels), giving the exterior envelope a passive house insulation value to protect against the prairie’s weather extremes.
 The circular window above the entry speaks to the cyclical patterns in life and nature which has great significance in Lakota culture.

-Artwork above by Tammy Joy Art.
-Artwork to the right by Will Lovejoy.
+Artwork by Tammy Joy Art.

 In Lakota culture, everything in our world is related – from humans to animals to plants and resources like the sun and water.
 Everything has a spirit.
 Everything is sacred.
 It is from this mindset that this project harnesses the inherent energy nature provides with the goal of being energy sovereign.